Antique Washboard: From Laundry Time to Jam Sessions

 photo of vintange washboard close up of stamps on front

-As I look at my own antique washboard, gifted to me by a former writing professor turned friend, I’m struck by how this simple tool opened the door to a surprising and fascinating lesson in musical history.
+As I look at my antique washboard, gifted to me by a former professor turned friend, I’m struck by how this simple tool opened the door to a surprising and fascinating lesson in musical history.

-On its faded surface, my washboard reminds us of the history of women’s work.
-But it also symbolizes the creativity of people who turned everyday objects into fabulous instruments.
 And it introduced me to the legacy of Sara Martin, a name I may otherwise have never come to learn or share.

 Stephanie Stocker

 I’ve been a writer my whole life, and I’ve been collecting (and researching) antique and vintage items for about a decade.
-I love history, reading, science and learning, and nothing is more fun than falling down a rabbit hole of research on a topic I know little about (perhaps with a glass of French pinot noir in hand).
+I love history, reading, science and learning, and nothing is more fun than falling down a rabbit hole of research on a topic I know little about (perhaps with a glass of pinot noir in hand).

-I love anything and everything mid-century vintage, and in my own head, I live in an episode of Mad Men.
+I love anything old and everything mid-century vintage.
 That said, I also love technology, and I use AI (specifically ChatGPT) as my collaboration partner on this blog.
-It helps me fine or refine ideas, research my pieces, suggest new women to learn about, optimize for search and provide outlines or first drafts to kill the page.
+It helps me find or refine ideas, research pieces, suggest women to learn about, optimize for search and provide outlines or first drafts to kill the page.
 (For more on my use of AI, see my note on the About page).

-By day, I work in B2B marketing as VP of Marketing and Head of Client Services at Conveyor Marketing Group, where I lead a team of marketing strategists in developing integrated marketing and thought leadership programs for our clients.
+By day, I work in B2B marketing at Conveyor Marketing Group, where I lead a team of marketing strategists in developing integrated marketing and thought leadership programs for our clients.

 https://hystorias.com